 Tom Holmberg BA, Economics, University of Arizona; JD, Georgetown University Law Center.
 Tom is a partner in the law firm of Baker Botts, LLP, where he specializes in energy and infrastructure projects around the world.
 He and his wife Alison have three children at WWS.

 Bonnie McClelland A graduate of the first WWS High School class (Class of 1988) Bonnie studied at Montgomery College and Hampshire College, then worked in retirement and benefits at the US Office of Personnel Management.
 She returned to WWS first as a parent, with her son Chris (Class of 2009).
-Bonnie has completed the Foundation Studies Course (Antioch) and she changed career paths to become the WWS High School Coordinator in May 1999.
-Bonnie was the WWS yearbook editor-in-chief 2005–2015 and is currently serving her second term on the Trustees Council.
+Bonnie has completed the Foundation Studies Course (Antioch) and she changed career paths to become the WWS High School Coordinator in May 1999 and was the WWS yearbook editor-in-chief 2005–2015.

 Jennifer Page, Ex-Officio Jennifer is a graduate of Northwestern University (BME) and the University of Georgia (JD), and received her Waldorf teaching certificate from Antioch University of New England.
 She is a member of the Maryland and District of Columbia bars.
 In addition to practicing law in Maryland and D.C., she is the former Director of the Simple Abundance Charitable Fund.
 Her teaching experience includes middle and high school music and history in the Chicago and Atlanta area public schools, Waldorf class and music teaching at WWS, and coaching track and field and softball.
 Jennifer chairs the College of Teachers and serves on the Trustees Council.

 Jennifer and her husband, Greg, have three recent post-college/graduate school aged children, all of whom attended WWS.